wild-roots.org

 Resided 1880 Allison, Butler, Iowa, USA Find all individuals with events at this location

-Resided 1888 St. Paul, Ramsey, Minnesota, USA Find all individuals with events at this location
+Resided 1896 526 Cedar, St. Paul, Ramsey, Minnesota, USA Find all individuals with events at this location

-Resided 1898 Minneapolis, Hennepin, Minnesota, USA Find all individuals with events at this location
+Resided 1900 60 S 13th, Minneapolis, Hennepin, Minnesota, USA Find all individuals with events at this location

-Died 15 May 1905 Minneapolis, Hennepin, Minnesota, USA Find all individuals with events at this location
+Death 15 May 1905 12 Grove Place, Nicollet Island, Minneapolis, Hennepin, Minnesota, USA Find all individuals with events at this location

 Person ID I157 Default

 Father Holmes Stewart Daggett, b.
-11 May 1793, Edgartown, Dukes, Massachusetts, USA Find all individuals with events at this location, d.
-9 May 1858, Linn County, Iowa, USA Find all individuals with events at this location
+11 May 1793, Edgartown, Dukes, Massachusetts, USA Find all individuals with events at this locationd.
+9 May 1858, Linn County, Iowa, USA Find all individuals with events at this location (Age 64 years)

 Mother Mary Hartson Smith, b.
-1784, Oromocto, New Brunswick, Canada Find all individuals with events at this location, d.
-4 Jan 1859, Linn County, Iowa, USA Find all individuals with events at this location
+1784, Oromocto, New Brunswick, Canada Find all individuals with events at this locationd.
+4 Jan 1859, Linn County, Iowa, USA Find all individuals with events at this location (Age 75 years)

 Children

-1. Carmen Belmon Daggett, b.
-1853, Linn County, Iowa, USA Find all individuals with events at this location
+1. Carmine Belmont Daggett, b.
+15 Oct 1853, Linn County, Iowa, USA Find all individuals with events at this location

 2. Walter Scott Daggett, b.
-25 Mar 1857, Linn County, Iowa, USA Find all individuals with events at this location, d.
-8 Apr 1864, East Dubuque, Illinois, USA Find all individuals with events at this location
+25 Mar 1857, Linn County, Iowa, USA Find all individuals with events at this locationd.
+8 Apr 1864, East Dubuque, Jo Daviess, Illinois, USA Find all individuals with events at this location (Age 7 years)

->3.
++3.
 Harry Bertram Daggett, b.
-25 Feb 1859, Linn County, Iowa, USA Find all individuals with events at this location, d.
-14 Jul 1933, Minneapolis, Hennepin, Minnesota, USA Find all individuals with events at this location
+25 Feb 1859, Linn County, Iowa, USA Find all individuals with events at this locationd.
+14 Jul 1933, Minneapolis, Hennepin, Minnesota, USA Find all individuals with events at this location (Age 74 years)

->4.
++4.
 William Smith Daggett, b.
-22 Jan 1864, East Dubuque, Illinois, USA Find all individuals with events at this location, d.
-1 Apr 1912, Minneapolis, Hennepin, Minnesota, USA Find all individuals with events at this location
+22 Jan 1864, East Dubuque, Jo Daviess, Illinois, USA Find all individuals with events at this locationd.
+1 Apr 1912, Minneapolis, Hennepin, Minnesota, USA Find all individuals with events at this location (Age 48 years)

->5.
++5.
 Wallace Minot Daggett, b.
-25 Mar 1869, East Dubuque, Illinois, USA Find all individuals with events at this location, d.
-19 Apr 1962, Youngstown, Mahoney, Ohio, USA Find all individuals with events at this location
+25 Mar 1869, East Dubuque, Jo Daviess, Illinois, USA Find all individuals with events at this locationd.
+19 Apr 1962, Youngstown, Mahoning, Ohio, USA Find all individuals with events at this location (Age 93 years)

 • Event Map